yahoo/Oak/README.md

 # Oak
 > Oak (Off-heap Allocated Keys) is a scalable, concurrent, in-memory Key Value (KV) map.

-Oak is a concurrent Key-Value Map that may keep all keys and values off-heap.
+OakMap is a concurrent Key-Value Map that may keep all keys and values off-heap.
 This enables working with bigger heap sizes than JVM's managed heap.
-Oak implements an API similar to the industry standard Java8 ConcurrentNavigableMap API.
+OakMap implements an API similar to the industry standard Java8 ConcurrentNavigableMap API.
 It provides strong (atomic) semantics for read, write, and read-modify-write, as well as (non-atomic) range query (scan) operations, both forward and backward.
-Oak is optimized for big keys and values, in particular, for incremental maintenance of objects (update in-place).
+OakMap is optimized for big keys and values, in particular, for incremental maintenance of objects (update in-place).
 It is faster and scales better with additional CPU cores than the popular Java ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).

-## Why Oak?
+## Why OakMap?
-1. Oak provides great performance: it employs fine-grain synchronization, and thus scales well with numbers of threads; it also achieves cache-friendliness by avoiding memory fragmentation.
+1. OakMap provides great performance: it employs fine-grain synchronization, and thus scales well with numbers of threads; it also achieves cache-friendliness by avoiding memory fragmentation.
 [Performance evaluation](https://github.com/yahoo/Oak/wiki/Performance).
-2. Oak takes keys and the data off-heap, and thus allows working with a huge heap (RAM) -- even more than 50G -- without JVM GC overheads.
+2. OakMap takes keys and the data off-heap, and thus allows working with a huge heap (RAM) -- even more than 50G -- without JVM GC overheads.
-	- To support off-heap, Oak has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
+	- To support off-heap, OakMap has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
-4. Oak provides a rich API for **atomic** accesses to data.
-For example, Oak supports atomic compute() -- in place computations on existing keys -- whereas the current Java ConcurrentSkipListMap implementation does not guarantee the atomicity of compute().
-Oak’s update operations (such as put and compute) take user-provided lambda functions for easy integration in diverse use cases.
+4. OakMap provides a rich API for **atomic** accesses to data.
+For example, OakMap supports atomic compute() -- in place computations on existing keys -- whereas the current Java ConcurrentSkipListMap implementation does not guarantee the atomicity of compute().
+OakMap’s update operations (such as put and compute) take user-provided lambda functions for easy integration in diverse use cases.
-5. Descending Scans: Oak expedites descending scans without additional complexity.
-In our experiments, Oak’s descending scans are 4.8x faster than ConcurrentSkipListMap’s, and perform similarly to their ascending counterparts.
+5. Descending Scans: OakMap expedites descending scans without additional complexity.
+In our experiments, OakMap’s descending scans are 4.8x faster than ConcurrentSkipListMap’s, and perform similarly to their ascending counterparts.
 [Performance evaluation](https://github.com/yahoo/Oak/wiki/Performance).

 ## Table of Contents